JohannesMP/com.johannesmp.blog/_posts/2017-02-12-SSH-Workflow-tips.md

   class](https://www.digipen.edu/coursecatalog/#CS261) and assumes some prior knowledge.
 ---
-Here is a small collections of tips and tricks when working with a linux server.
-The intention is to help improve usability and general productivity when ssh-ing into a linux machine.
+Here is a small collections of tips and tricks with the intention to help improve usability and general productivity when ssh-ing into a linux machine.
 It was written with Ubuntu/Debian in mind, but should also work on other linux versions such as Mint.

-A quick Overview:
+What this post covers:

 1. Use _**history**_ and _**grep**_
 2. Use the command line faster